kjw58/katiewu/README.md

     </div>
     <main class="main-content">
       <p>My research uses large-scale data analysis and AI to understand how infrastructure development impacts human and planetary health in an urban context.
 Specifically, I focus on improving social connectedness and well-being for climate resilience.
 I employ a variety of unconventional data sources, including satellite imagery, citizen-sourced data, and social media content to model the built and natural environment for geographical locations with limited conventional data. </p>
       <p>Prior to Stanford, I studied data science and AI for Product Innovation at Duke University where I obtained a Master of Engineering Management.
 I was a Sustainability Graduate Intern at Lyft, Inc. where I completed and rebuilt their 2020 Greenhouse Gas (GHG) Inventory and Report and designed an air quality model forecasting potential health benefits of EV adoption for underserved communities.
 I received an M.S. in Medical Science from the University of Colorado School of Medicine and a B.S. in Animal Science with Distinction in Research from Cornell University.
-I'm a <a href="https://earth.stanford.edu/deans-graduate-scholars-award">Dean's Graduate Scholar</a> in the Doerr School of Sustainability, a Graduate Fellow at the <a href="https://hai.stanford.edu/">Stanford Institute for Human-Centered AI (HAI)</a>, and a Stanford <a href ="https://www.dalailamafellows.org/#main">Dalai Lama Fellow</a>. </p>
+I'm a Dean's Graduate Scholar in the Doerr School of Sustainability, a Graduate Fellow at the Stanford Institute for Human-Centered AI (HAI), and a Stanford Dalai Lama Fellow. </p>
     </main>
     <footer class="fixed-bottom">
         <p>&copy; Copyright 2023 Katie Wu.